api3dao/chains/README.md

 ### hardhatConfig.getEnvVariableNames()

 Returns an array of expected environment variable names for chains that have an API key required for the explorer.
+The array also includes a single `MNEMONIC` variable that can be used to configure all networks.

 NOTE: Each `ETHERSCAN_API_KEY_` environment variable has the chain alias as a suffix, where the alias has been converted to upper snake case.